LBeghini/Java-Unit-Tests/README.md

 ## Defining the tests

 ### Enumerate conditions and command blocks
-From the main function that calculates the IMC, each command block and condition was enumerated:
+From the main function that calculates the BMI, each command block and condition was enumerated:

 ```java
 if(this.gender == Gender.FEMALE){                           //1